Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Characterizations of non-wandering property, divergence free propety, and Hamiltonian property

-\begin{lemma} Let $v$ be a flow with finitely many singular points on a compact connected surface $S$.
-The following statements are equivalent: \\ $(1)$ The flow $v$ is a non-wandering flow without locally dense orbits. \\ $(2)$ The flow $v$ is a divergence-free flow without locally dense orbits. \\ Moreover, if $S$ is orientable and the extended orbit space $S/v_{\mathrm{ex}}$ has no directed cycle as a directed graph, then the following condition is equivalent to one of the above conditions: \\ $(3)$ The flow $v$ is Hamiltonian. \end{lemma}
+\begin{proposition} The following statements are equivalent for a flow $v$ with finitely many singular points on a compact connected surface $S$: \\ $(1)$ The flow $v$ is a non-wandering flow without locally dense orbits. \\ $(2)$ The flow $v$ is a divergence-free flow without locally dense orbits. \\ Moreover, if $S$ is orientable and the extended orbit space $S/v_{\mathrm{ex}}$ has no directed cycle as a directed graph, then the following assertion is equivalent to one of the above assertions: \\ $(3)$ The flow $v$ is Hamiltonian. \end{proposition}

 \begin{proof} We may assume that $S$ is connected.
-Since Hamiltonian vector fields are divergence-free and the existence of a Hamiltonian implies the non-existence of locally dense orbits, condition $(3)$ implies condition $(2)$.
+Since Hamiltonian vector fields are divergence-free and the existence of a Hamiltonian implies the non-existence of locally dense orbits, assertion $(3)$ implies assertion $(2)$.
 Suppose that $v$ is a divergence-free flow without locally dense orbits.
-Since any divergence-free vector fields on compact surfaces have no wandering domains, the flow $v$ is non-wandering.
-This means that condition $(2)$ implies condition $(1)$.
+Since any divergence-free vector field on a compact surface has no wandering domains, the flow $v$ is non-wandering.
+This means that assertion $(2)$ implies assertion $(1)$.
+Lemma~\ref{nw_2_div_free} implies that assertion $(1)$ implies assertion $(2)$.
+By Lemma~\ref{div_free_2_Ham}, assertion $(2)$ implies assertion $(3)$ under the non-existence of directed cycles and the orientability of $S$. \end{proof}

-Conversely, suppose that $v$ is a non-wandering flow without locally dense orbits.
-Then there are no limit circuits.
-From Lemma~\ref{nw_finite_type}, we have that $S = \mathop{\mathrm{Cl}}(v) \sqcup \delta \mathrm{P}(v)$ and that each singular point of $v$ is either a center or a multi-saddle.
-Notice that if $S$ is orientable and $S/v_{\mathrm{ex}}$ has no directed cycle as a directed graph, then multi-valued Hamiltonians can be chosen as single-valued Hamiltonians.

-Suppose that $S = \Pv$.
-Then $v$ is topologically equivalent to a flow given by multi-valued Hamiltonians.
-Since multi-valued Hamiltonian vector fields are divergence-free, the given flow is a flow generated by a divergence-free vector field.
-This means that the flow $v$ is divergence-free.
-If $S$ is orientable and $S/v_{\mathrm{ex}}$ has no directed cycle as a directed graph then $v$ is Hamiltonian.

-Suppose that $S = \Cv$.
-We may assume that there are singular points.
-The non-existence of non-recurrent points implies that any singular points are centers.
-Then $v$ is axisymmetric rotating on either a sphere, a closed disk, or a projective plane and so is topologically equivalent to a flow given by multi-valued Hamiltonians.
-This means that the flow $v$ is divergence-free.
-As above, if $S$ is orientable and $S/v_{\mathrm{ex}}$ has no directed cycle as a directed graph, then $v$ is Hamiltonian.

-Thus we may assume that $S \neq \Cv$.
-Then $v$ is not pointwise periodic and so $D(v) \neq \emptyset$.
-Lemma~\ref{nw_finite_type} implies that the complement $S - D(v)$ of the multi-saddle connection diagram consists of periodic annuli, open center disks, open M\"obius bands each of whose orbit spaces is homeomorphic to an interval $[0,1)$.
-Since $l$-saddle (resp. $k$-$\partial$-saddle) can be realized by a Hamiltonian with $l+1$ (resp.$\lceil k \rceil$) centers as Figure~\ref{multi-saddle_ham}, any flow restricted to a small simply connected open \nbd of a multi-saddle is topologically equivalent to a flow generated by a smooth Hamiltonian vector field.